Youth Sport – Preparing to Run Faster and Jump Higher

 The reason I’m bringing this to physical capacity and skill concept to coach’s attention, is that we often see, what I call ‘over-specificity’ within exercises and drills.
 What do I mean by Over-specificity?
 This is when a technical sport skill is often loaded to form some sort of overload and then trained.
 This rarely works, as loading the sport skill changes the mechanics and skill leading to negative transfer and reduced performance.

 Therefore, rather than trying to load or overload a technical sport skill, we can take a physical capacity and try to train this specific quality.
 After which, we can then re-introduce and practice the sport skill or essential skills (sprinting and jumping), with the goal that the new physical capacity will transfer across and improve performance (performance may be an increase in peak force or improvement in economy – I will be writing a blog in economy in the new few weeks).

 This is where rate of force development (RFD) steps up!
-RFD is the ability to generate force relative to a timeframe (this is a very short timeframe, normally expressed in milliseconds (ms).
-So, RFD is the ability to generate force in approximately the first 100ms.
-This may sound like overkill or overanalysing, and just getting stronger or more powerful is the same thing, but remember that most sporting movements like sprinting and jumping are performed within narrow timeframes, and therefore, the athlete who can generate force quickly (express their RFD), could be the difference between sprinting to make that tackle or jumping for a high ball!
+RFD is the ability to generate force relative to a timeframe (this is a very short timeframe, normally expressed in milliseconds (ms), an example is in the first 100ms.
+This may sound like overkill or overanalysing, and just getting stronger or more powerful is the same thing, but remember that most sporting movements like sprinting and jumping are performed within narrow timeframes, and therefore, the athlete who can generate force quickly could be the difference between sprinting to make that tackle or jumping for a high ball!